What is SaaS Marketing? Complete Beginner’s Guide for Marketers and Founders in 2025

 Customer Service

 A SaaS marketing funnel acts as a roadmap, guiding potential customers from discovery to becoming loyal users.
-By understanding where potential customers are in their customer journey, you can tailor your marketing messages to address their specific needs.
+Here’s an in-depth look.

 Awareness